-Cash flows used in financing activities were \$13.9 million during 2011 compared to \$44.8 million during 2010.
+Cash flows provided by financing activities were \$13.9 million during 2011 compared to cash flows used in financing activities of \$44.8 million during 2010.
 Our financing activities for 2011 centered around the amendment of our credit facility which resulted in net borrowings of \$36.6 million compared to net repayments of debt obligations of \$45.2 million for 2010.
-To support the short-term cash needs of our Money Transfer Segment, we generally borrow amounts under our revolving credit facility several times each month to fund the correspondent network in advance of collecting remittance amounts from the agency network.
-These borrowings are repaid over a very short period of time, generally within a few days.
-As a result of this and the credit facility amendment, during 2011 we had a total of \$529.3 million in borrowings and \$442.1 million in repayments under our revolving credit facility.
-During

-2011, we borrowed \$80.0 million of long-term debt from our new term loan, used \$128.0 million for repayments of debt obligations, \$3.5 million for debt issuance costs and \$2.6 million for repayments of capital lease obligations.
+During 2011, we had net borrowing of \$87.2 million under our revolving credit facility while we had net repayments of \$39.2 million during 2010.
+During 2011, we borrowed \$80.0 million of long-term debt from our new term loan, used \$128.0 million for repayments of debt obligations, \$3.5 million for debt issuance costs and \$2.6 million for repayments of capital lease obligations.
 Further, we used \$16.0 million for the repurchase of shares during 2011.
 Additionally, we received cash of \$2.4 million and \$2.1 million from the issuance of shares in 2011 and 2010, respectively.
 During 2011, we paid \$5.5 million in settlement of contingent consideration amounts recorded at the time of two different acquisitions.
-We paid \$1.1 million of dividends to noncontrolling interests stockholders during 2011.
+We paid \$1.1 million and \$2.2 million of dividends to noncontrolling interests' stockholders during 2011 and 2010, respectively.
 We also received a \$0.6 million equity contribution in 2011 from the noncontrolling interest stockholder of our Pakistan subsidiary.